aurora-opensource/xviz/docs/api-reference/io/overview-writer.md

 # XVIZ Writer

-XVIZ Writers provide an interface to write XVIZ Metadata and Frames.
+XVIZ Writers provide an interface to write XVIZ Metadata and Messages.

 ## Example